thisgeektweets/kinesisos.github.io/instructions.md

 ### Installing a bootloader (GRUB)

-A bootloader will allow us to boot in this Kinesis OS install.
+A bootloader will allow booting Kinesis OS.
 [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) is the preffered and recommended choice due to its many benefits.
 A command similar to the format given below needs to be issued.

 {% highlight bash %}
 k_grub [y/n] /dev/sdX [n]